Learn the science behind:

 After having tested and tried the cookbook Sweet from Yotam Ottolenghi and only ending up with great food, I decided it was time to buy one of his savoury cookbooks.
-I decided on Plenty since I read some good reviews.
+I decided on Plenty (affiliate link) since I read some good reviews.
 But also, because I really wanted to up my game in cooking vegetables and vegetarian foods.
 So far, I’m very happy with my choice.
 I’ve made several delicious dishes already and, learned a ton of new things already!

 The book Plenty was brought out in 2010 and doesn’t contain any fish or meat in its recipes.
 It’s not necessarily a vegetarian cookbook though.
 Suggestions for accompanying meat dishes are made once in a while and non-vegetarian cheeses are used regularly as well.
 This again is something that greatly appeals to me, in a similar way his cookbook Sweet appealed to me.
 It’s not about a strict diet, about rights or wrongs, it’s about good food and good cooking and in doing so, being sensible.